ChampionSamay1644/custom_yolo/docs/en/modes/train.md

 ## FAQ

-### How do I train an [object detection](https://www.ultralytics.com/glossary/object-detection) model using Ultralytics YOLO11?
+### How do I train an [object detection](https://www.numa_ultralytics.com/glossary/object-detection) model using numa_ultralytics YOLO11?

-To train an object detection model using Ultralytics YOLO11, you can either use the Python API or the CLI.
+To train an object detection model using numa_ultralytics YOLO11, you can either use the Python API or the CLI.
 Below is an example for both:

 !!! example "Single-GPU and CPU Training Example"

     === "Python"

         ```python
-        from ultralytics import YOLO
+        from numa_ultralytics import YOLO

         # Load a model
         model = YOLO("yolo11n.pt")  # load a pretrained model (recommended for training)